-The County spent over \$5.5 million of federal program monies during the fiscal year.
-We tested 4 federal programs selected under the major program guidelines established by the Single Audit Act, including schools and roads, housing assistance, mathematics and science partnerships, and child support enforcement, which totaled over \$2.7 million.
-We reported weaknesses in internal control and instances of noncompliance over the County's administration of federal programs for all programs tested except for mathematics and science partnerships.
+The County spent nearly \$5.0 million of federal program monies during the fiscal year.
+We tested 3 federal programs selected under the major program guidelines established by the Single Audit Act, including schools and roads, child support enforcement, and low-income home energy assistance, which totaled over \$2.1 million.
+We reported a weakness in internal control and an instance of noncompliance over the County's administration of the schools and roads program.